ripple/opensource.ripple.com/docs/xls-94-dynamic-mpts/reference.md

 | `tmfMPTClearCanClawback`   | `0x00000800` | 2048          | Disables the MPT's **Can Clawback** flag, which means the token cannot be clawed back. |

 {% admonition type="info" name="Note" %}
-Enabling and disabling the same flag simultaneously will be rejected.
-For example, you cannot provide both `tmfMPTSetCanLock` and `tmfMPTClearCanLock`.
+You cannot enable and disable the same setting in one transaction.
+For example, using both the `tmfMPTSetCanLock` flag and the `tmfMPTClearCanLock` flag is invalid.
 {% /admonition %}

 ### Transfer Fee Rules